 Week of May 4, 2020: review of Town Attorney applications begins.

-Week of May 4, 2020: Town staff solicits applications from community members to participate in the Town Attorney assessment center through eNews, social media, and targeted recruitment efforts; staff will be available to assist community members with the application process.
+Week of May 4, 2020: Town staff began soliciting applications from community members to participate in the Town Attorney assessment center through eNews, social media, and targeted recruitment efforts.

 May 18, 2020: application deadline for community members interested in participating as assessors.